CJanecka/Projects_and_CTFs/Networking Basics CTF/README.md

 **Question 48** ***— This letter is an option for traceroute to display the minimal time interval between probes.***

   + Answer — The letter "**z**" represents an option for the traceroute command to display the minimal time interval between probes.
-    - This option allows users to set a delay between successive probe packets sent to each hop along the route.
+    - This is a macOS option that allows users to set a pause between successive probe packets sent to each hop along the route.

 ***The Ping Panther*** *— Successfully Completed*
 ![CTF5 - Ping Panther - complete](https://github.com/CJanecka/Projects_and_CTFs/assets/131223318/504e4128-385a-40f3-b60a-2454ceac00f8)